BretMeraki/7-8forest/___stage1/COMPLETE_FOREST_DOCUMENTATION.md

 - Not knowing what to work on next
 - Rigid learning paths that don't adapt to context or constraints
 - Lack of extreme granularity for critical learning scenarios
+- Starting with insufficient context leading to poor learning plans
+- Analysis paralysis when faced with too many task options

 **Forest's Solution:**
+- **Gated Onboarding**: Ensures comprehensive context before generating learning plans
 - Analyzes goal complexity like a human strategist with 6-level hierarchical decomposition
 - Creates domain-agnostic, schema-driven learning paths using pure LLM intelligence
 - Adapts in real-time based on your actual progress, context, and constraints
 - Provides atomic, foolproof steps for any learning scenario
-- Always knows exactly what you should work on next with context-aware precision
+- **Next + Pipeline**: Always shows exactly what to work on next with contextual pipeline
+- **Quality Gates**: Validates completeness at each stage for optimal outcomes

 ### 🎯 Core Value Proposition